cardioforcake/Checkers-v1/README.md

 #### Important Rule: If a player is able to make the capture, then the jump must be made.

+## Additional Instructions / Controls
+### Clicking on a piece belonging to the player who's turn it is on will show the avaiable spots that the piece can move to.
+Subsequently clicking on one of those spots will move the piece to that spot.
+### You may click on a selected piece again to deselect it.
+### If there is one or more capture moves avaiable, you MUST select a piece that will allow for a capture event to take place.
+### Once a capture has taken place, the game will show any continuing chain capture moves.
+You must select one of the available continuing moves.

 ## Game Play
 ##### Checkers is played by two players.
 ##### Each player begins the game with 12 discs and places them on the 12 dark squares closest to him or her.